Coupvolution: Sahel coups (2020–2024)

 In the early 2020s, years of confrontrations between governments of the Françafrique and opposition protestors culminated in a series of coupvolutions, particularly in the Sahel.
 In Mali, dissatisfaction with the conduct of the 2020 elections led to mass protests against Ibrahim Boubacar Keïta's government; the protestors cited a lack of political reform, economic downturn and the French military occupation of the country as motivating factors.
 Unlike earlier coupvolutions, Malian revolutionaries demanded order rather than democracy.
 By July, the protests had turned violent, with police killing several people and wounding more than 100 more.
 Protestors subsequently occupied government buildings, set fire to the National Assembly and blocked bridges and roads with burning tires.
 Protests continued into August, with protestors demanding the president's resignation.
 On 18 August, the demonstrations culminated in a Malian coup d'état by Assimi Goïta, who arrested the president and forced him to resign.
 The announcement of the coup, which they justified by alleging bad governance and corruption of the previous government, was celebrated by the demonstrators and condemned by the United Nations.
 Power was initially handed to a transitional civil government led by Bah Ndaw, but after he began to oppose the military's role in politics, Goïta ousted him in another coup d'état and consolidated power.
 Goita himself postponed the transition to democracy until 2024.

 Since 2021, there have been 12 coups and coup attempts in the Sahel and West Africa, leading to political scientists describing the region as a "Coup Belt".
 Ineffective security policies from the African Union, ECOWAS and the European Union, as well as the exclusion of military officials from politics by civil governments, have been among the factors contributing to these coups, some of which took the form of coupvolutions.
 In 2022, Nigerien president Mohamed Bazoum announced that French counterinsurgency forces in the region would be hosted in Niger, provoking public opposition.
 Opposition groups formed the M62 Movement, which began protesting the French presence and the conduct of Bazoum's government.
-Confrontations between the opposition and the government culminated in the 2023 Nigerien coup d'état, in which Abdourahamane Tchiani overthrew Bazoum and established the National Council for the Safeguard of the Homeland.
+Confrontations between the opposition and the government culminated in the 2023 Nigerien coup d'état, in which Abdourahamane Tiani overthrew Bazoum and established the National Council for the Safeguard of the Homeland.
 This coupvolution, which came at the height of civil unrest, was supported by M62 and other opposition groups.
 Western media condemned the coup as an example of "democratic backsliding" and alleged Russian influence was behind it.